i-Abdullah/TensileLab-ASEN-1022/README.md

 ***

-The Lab instructions is from the course page provided by our course instructor, *Jelliffe Jackson*, **All rights are reserved to him and to CU Aerospace engineering department.**
+The Lab instructions is from the course page provided by our course instructor, *Dr. Jelliffe Jackson*, **All rights are reserved to him and to CU Aerospace engineering department.**

 ##### References